dinikifo/6502-sim-pl0-interpreter/README.md

 1. **Install Node.js** (v16+ recommended).
 2. Clone the repo and run the demo:

-npm run demo
+npm cpu-sim.js
 # or
-node examples/run-matrix-test.js
+reference the implementation in the pdf.

 You should see stack/memory prints after a short run.
 Replace the scaffold with your full implementation when ready.